 Students and Intellectual Property

-RLS advises schools and other Divisions within the University on a range of undergraduate student projects as well as assisting the Adelaide Graduate Centre in relation to intellectual property related matters involving PhD students and Masters by Research.
+RLS advises schools and other Divisions within the University on a range of undergraduate student projects as well as assisting the Adelaide Graduate Research School in relation to intellectual property related matters involving PhD students and Masters by Research.
 This includes: